 Dealing with a clogged plumbing stack can be difficult and confusing if you’re a homeowner.
 So it’s good idea to learn a little bit about your home drain line system first.
 A plumbing installation is comprised of numerous different components designed to work together.
 This ensures that your house leaves no trace of household wastewater or odor for many decades.
 Plumbing is similar to a big tree, with a lot of protruding branches connected to a trunk.
 In this case, the branches are smaller pipes that reach out to water fixtures inside your home.
 These include your kitchen sink, dishwasher, bathtub, bathroom, shower, and so on.
 These branches typically connect to a vertical drain line called a stack.

-The stack is considered a is main drain line, which collects and distributes wastewater from all those smaller pipes to the main house drain.
-It then travels to the house sewer, the city sewer line, then to the public sewer treatment facility.
+The stack is considered a main drain line.
+It collects and distributes wastewater from all those smaller pipes to the main house drain.
+Your waste water then travels to the house sewer, the city sewer line, then to the public sewer treatment facility.
 In some areas private septic systems are still in use.
 Obviously an important part of this elaborate pipe network is the plumbing stack.
 Also often referred to as vent pipe, this part usually protrudes outward through the roof.

 What is Plumbing Stack for a home drain system?

 All parts of the plumbing installation which handle wastewater are often called a Drain-Waste-Vent (DWV) system.
 As the name suggests, the system is made up of three main components: